robmcmullen/atari800-shmem/README.rst

 block of shared memory at least ``SHMEM_TOTAL_SIZE`` bytes long (aligned to a 32 bit boundary if the platform requires it to access 32 bit values) and pass the address into the initialization routine, ``start_shmem``.
-This initializes the emulator (through the ``Atari800_Initialise`` routine) and generates the first frame of the emulation.
+This initializes the emulator (through the ``Atari800_Initialise`` routine that also initializes all of the shmem components) and generates the first frame of the emulation.

 The shared memory block is broken up into sections: the input section, the video section, and the sound section.
-The input section is 128 bytes long and has specific memory locations for the wrapper program to set everything that the emulator needs for input: key values, joystick values, special keys, and mouse buttons.
+The input section is 128 bytes long and is the only section that the emulator will read from.
+The other sections are only used to transfer data from the emulator to the wrapper.
+This section has specific offsets into the shared memory block to allow the wrapper program to set everything that the emulator needs for input: key values, joystick values, special keys, and mouse buttons.

-It also includes 2 locations that the shmem target will set: the frame count, and the main semaphore.
-The semaphore is how the synchronization between the embedded emulator and the wrapper program takes place.
-The location ``main_semaphore`` can take 3 values:
+It also includes 2 special locations: one location that the shmem target uses to report the current frame count (that should be treated as read-only by the wrapper), and one semaphore location that is writable by both the wrapper and emulator and used to synchronize between the two.
+This ``main_semaphore`` location can take 3 values:

-* 0: wrapper sets the value to 0 when all input is ready to be processed for the next frame
+* 0: wrapper sets the value to 0 when all input is ready to be processed, signaling to the emulator that it should generate the next frame
-* 1: the emulator changes the value to 1 when the screen is ready
+* 1: the emulator changes the value to 1 when the next frame is ready
 * 255: exit the emulator

 The semaphore is initialized at 0 so the first frame of emulation is